particle-iot/spark-sdk-ios/README.md

 SparkCloud.sharedInstance().logout()
 ```

-This should get you started. _Full usage documentation is coming soon._
+### Additional reference

-Be sure to check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/Spark-SDK/) for full coverage of `SparkDevice` and `SparkCloud` usage.
+For additional reference check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/Spark-SDK/) for full coverage of `SparkDevice` and `SparkCloud` functions and member variables.
 In addition you can consult the javadoc style comments in `SparkCloud.h` and `SparkDevice.h` for each public method.
 If Particle iOS Cloud SDK is integrated in your XCode project you should be able to press `Esc` to get an auto-complete hints for each cloud and device method.

-## Communication

-- If you **need help**, use [Our community website](http://community.particle.io), use the `Mobile` category for dicussion/troubleshooting iOS apps using the Particle iOS Cloud SDK.
-- If you are certain you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue, label it as `bug`.
-- If you **have a feature request**, open an issue with an `enhancement` label on it
-- If you **want to contribute**, submit a pull request, be sure to check out spark.github.io for our contribution guidelines, and please sign the [CLA](https://docs.google.com/a/spark.io/forms/d/1_2P-vRKGUFg5bmpcKLHO_qNZWGi5HKYnfrrkd-sbZoA/viewform).

 ## Installation